sav-che/TL-2/Authors/Buxbaum, Franz {std. Buxb.}.md

-> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/item/103861#page/299/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/page/33266596) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Buxbaum, Franz (1900-1979), Austrian botanist, specialist of the Cactaceae and Liliaceae, born at Liebenau near Graz, educated at a "Volksschule" and a "Staatsgymnasium" at Graz, on active duty 1918, studied botany at the University of Graz with K. Fritsch, Dr. phil. ib.
 10 Oct 1922, assistant with R. v.
-Wettstein at the Botanical Institute of the University of Vienna 1923-1926, travelled in Tunesia 1924, unemployed 1926-1930, studied again at Graz for the teaching profession, teacher at the Bundesrealgymnasium Fürstenfeld 1930, "Habilitation" 1937, on active duty 1939-1945, professor at the Bundesrealschule Judenburg 1949, venia docendi for systematic botany University Graz 1954-1968, privately active on his work on Cactaceae 1968-1979. (*Buxb.*).
+Wettstein at the Botanical Institute of the University of Vienna 1923-1926, travelled in Tunesia 1924, unemployed 1926-1930, studied again at Graz for the teaching profession, teacher at the Bundesrealgymnasium Fürstenfeld 1930, "Habilitation" 1937, on active duty 1939-1945, professor at the Bundesrealschule Judenburg 1949, venia docendi for systematic botany University Graz 1954-1968, privately active on his work on Cactaceae 1968-1979.
+**Abbreviated name**: *Buxb.*

 #### Herbarium and types